-- ✓ Make sure that X-Window is installed and running, or that at least the X-Window libraries are present for a remote installation. - ✓ You will also need to have the basic developments tools installed, like make, gcc, and the binutils package. - ✓ To view the Oracle documentation you need a web browser (e.g. Netscape or Konqueror) and a PDF reader (e.g. Adobe Acrobat Reader[TM], gv/ghostscript or xpdf). - ✓ You may need to install package pdksh, which provides a Korn shell.
+- ✓ Make sure that X-Window is installed and running, or that at least the X-Window libraries are present for a remote installation. - ✓ You will also need to have the basic developments tools installed, like make, gcc, and the binutils package. - ✓ To view the Oracle documentation you need a web browser (e.g. Netscape or Konqueror) and a PDF reader (e.g. Adobe Acrobat ReaderTM, gv/ghostscript or xpdf). - ✓ You may need to install package pdksh, which provides a Korn shell.
 Some Oracle scripts require this shell. - ✓ You should install the Java Development Kit (JDK) 1.1.8v3 or 1.3.1.
 SuSE Linux Enterprise Server comes with JDK 1.1.8v3 in package java (Group Development).
 Sun's JDK 1.3.1 is available on the patch CD.
 See the Oracle 9i release notes document (a PDF) for information when to use which JDK version.
 Different components like BC4J or the HTTP webserver's JServ module require different JDK versions.
-The Java GUI tools Oracle comes with use their own JRE (Java Runtime Environment) bundled with Oracle.
+The Java GUI tools Oracle comes with use their own JRE (Java Runtime Environment) bundled with Oracle. - ✓ You may need to have the package OpenMotif installed for certain Oracle components that require Motif libraries.